Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample

 In addition to these four effects, since the detector is not closed during the rotation of the grism wheel, persistence can produce streaks corresponding to the apparent movement of bright sources when the pointing is adjusted; this is a minor contribution which, however, cannot be removed using the previous pointings.

 A detailed characterisation of persistence was performed before launch \citep{EU-Kubik}, but the details of the detectors behaviour in space showed that laboratory tests do not represent the full complexity of actual images.
-As such, modelling of this effect is an important ongoing activity, and a further improved characterization and subtraction of the persistent signal is expected for the data releases beyond DR1.
+Modelling this effect is an important ongoing activity, and a further improved characterisation and subtraction of the persistent signal is expected for the data releases beyond DR1.